-Usaging the API revolves around creating a configuration object, which can then be used to obtain a context object, which must be passed whenever entry points are called.
+Using the API requires creating a configuration object, which is then used to obtain a context object, which is then used to perform most other operations, such as calling Futhark functions.

 Most functions that can fail return an integer: 0 on success and a non-zero value on error.
 Others return a NULL pointer.
 Use futhark_context_get_error() to get a (possibly) more precise error message.